-Even though Peacelily is cheaper than other latex mattresses you’ll find in stores, there is ZERO compromise on quality: Peacelily back their mattress with a massive 25 year warranty.
+While Peacelily is cheaper than other latex mattresses there is ZERO compromise on quality: Peacelily back their mattress with a massive 25 year warranty.

 The best bit? the Peacelily mattress is flippable, so if you’re worried about choosing the wrong firmness, you’ve got two options.

 Napp does just one memory foam mattress, and they do it well.
 This is actually the mattress I have as my own bed at the moment.

 Napp and Winkl have a similar feel, both aiming for that perfect medium that is comfortable to most people.

 Napp has the best cover of any of the mattresses I’ve seen so far, with a beautiful weave and cool touch fabric.